BSG-Africa/blog/_posts/2016-08-19-thymeleaf-working-with-nested-objects.md

 Setting up a Spring application can be painful before even getting to the logic implementation.
 No wonder the [love and hate](https://spring.io/blog/2015/11/29/how-not-to-hate-spring-in-2016) relationship.
 The Spring Boot project takes away the pain to get Spring up and running as it is designed to simplify the bootstrapping and development of a new Spring application.
 Although it may look like a developer is giving away control in letting Spring Boot automate the configurations of the POM file dependencies, one can still disable autoconfiguration of a module as needed and opt for a custom implementation.

 This blog will however not cover Spring Boot itself, it has been reported that 140 characters can be enough to get a [web application up and running with Spring Boot](http://www.slideshare.net/andypiper/andy-p-boot).
 I will cover my experience of working with Hibernate entities using Thymeleaf.
-The dependency below is all I needed to include Thymeleaf in my Spring Boot application and included all my HTML pages in the templates folder under resources.
+The dependency below is all I needed to include Thymeleaf in my Spring Boot application and also added all my HTML pages in the templates folder under resources.

 ```
 <dependency>